Article by Stephen McLaren

-Mitchell’s photography is largely portrait-based and often involves a large degree of collaboration or input from her subjects.
+Mitchell’s photography is largely portrait-based and often involves a degree of collaboration or input from her subjects.

-At the time, I thought it not important that this was part of my own extended family yet by calling it ‘Family’, I still wanted to claim the photographs whilst leaving it open to interpretation.
+At the time, I thought it not important that this was part of my own extended family yet by calling it Family I still wanted to claim the photographs whilst leaving it open to interpretation.
 My sister is dead now but her children are adults with their own children and their own families.
 So the family renews.
 It endures.”

 “I see how the work pushed its concepts onto much of what I do.
 For example, a current project looks at the inner worlds of children, something that fundamentally this early work laid the roots for.
-Another recent project The Guisers also looks at these child worlds that we as adults are excluded from, scratching the surface and asking children why they make the choices that they do.
+Another recent project The Guisers also looks at these child worlds that we as adults are excluded from, scratching under the surface and asking children why they make the choices that they do.
 In this context, ideas within current work certainly developed from those discovered within the Family documentary in 1994.”

-Photographers photographing their own families has of late become a genre of it’s own, so much so that when compiling a book of these projects entitled, “Family Photography Now”, I had more amazing work to consider that could have ever fitted into any one book.
+Photographers photographing their own families has of late become a genre of its own, so much so that when compiling a book of these projects entitled, “Family Photography Now”, I had more amazing work to consider that could have ever fitted into any one book.
 Photographers like Larry Sultan, Nicholas Nixon and Sally Mann have shown us what incredibly complex and honest records of family intimacy are possible with the right photographer and willing kinfolk.
-Mitchell obviously had a strong body of work from 1994 but might she have felt that it was un-finished business?
+Mitchell obviously had a strong body of work from 1994 but might she have felt that it was unfinished business?

-And so Mitchell has returned to Stirling these last few years to re-introduce herself to her extended family and make a document of their lives and the place they live in now.
-The project, “In This Place” is ongoing but shows that the photographer has built-upon her 1994 project with additional themes and concerns.
+And so Mitchell returned to Stirling in these last few years to make a document of their lives and the place they live in now.
+The project, In This Place is still ongoing and builds upon her 1994 project.

 “My sister had died in 2008 and I felt a growing disconnection, especially from her grandchildren that I wanted to repair.
 Photography has allowed me into so many peoples’ lives so perhaps it is what I turn to – it is the excuse, the reason, and the justification to be there in a sense.
 Or at least a possibility, an entry point to grow from.”

-Mitchell’s family have moved in the intervening period from the Raploch to another housing estate in Stirling, pockets of which remain amongst the most deprived in Scotland.
-From looking at the photographs from, “In This Place”, it is hard to ignore that issues of poverty, urban re-generation, and social exclusion, are also being examined alongside the lives of her relatives.
+Some of Mitchell’s family has moved in the intervening period from the Raploch to another housing estate in Stirling, pockets of which remain amongst the most deprived in Scotland.
+From looking at the photographs from, In This Place, it is hard to ignore that issues of poverty, urban re-generation, and social exclusion, are also being examined alongside the lives of her relatives.

 Mitchell seems thrilled to be back working in photography and especially enjoys the social connections that can be made on platforms like Instagram.

-Mitchell’s project, “In This Place”, is an exemplary body of work that balances domestic intimacy with a keen sense of the wider issues which modern Scotland is still wrangling with.
-Some photographs from the series will be included at a show at an up-coming exhibition at The Women’s Library in Glasgow in March and also at ‘Ambit – Photographies from Scotland’ ( at Street Level Photoworks from 22nd April to 18th June 2017.
-‘When the Light Shifts’ 6 March – 1st April http://womenslibrary.org.uk/event/when-the-light-shifts/
+Mitchell’s project, In This Place, is an exemplary body of work that balances domestic intimacy with a keen sense of the wider issues which modern Scotland is still wrangling with.
+Some photographs from the series will be included at a show at an up-coming exhibition at The Women’s Library in Glasgow in March and also at ‘Ambit – Photographies from Scotland’ at Street Level Photoworks from 22nd April to 18th June 2017.